 Fenton's Birmingham Age Herald.
-Based on our original research and our 2013 article.
+Based on our original research and our 2013 article in the CGS UK club.
 With thanks to Mike Brown.

 It’s an intriguing combination: a magnificent piece of Carnival Glass featuring a detailed portrayal of a building’s façade.
 The script lettering above reads “Birmingham Age Herald” and at the bottom “Carriers Greetings” with the date, 1911.

 What are the reasons for the building being featured, and what exactly are “Carriers Greetings”?
 Let’s begin with the story behind the building itself, as it is the most prominent feature on this beautiful piece of Carnival Glass.

 The splendid, five storey structure (at 2107 5th Avenue N, Birmingham, Alabama) is on the USA’s National Register of Historic Places.

 Its date of construction is debatable, as certain sources state that it was built in 1920, however the 1911 date on the Carnival Glass items clearly show that it was much earlier!
 The building still stands, housing various offices such as law firms.

 What of the Birmingham Age Herald newspaper itself?

 With its roots back in 1850, it had various names over the years, but in 1888 it acquired the name Birmingham Age Herald through a merger between The Daily Birmingham Age and The News Herald.
 The paper continued in one form or another until it became the Post Herald in 1950 following a merger.

 Although the newspaper closed in 2005, the structure still stands, the name AGE HERALD BUILDING clearly showing at the top of the façade, where it is carved into the stonework.